 What is the role and value of virtue, emotion and imagination in law and legal reasoning?
-These new essays, by leading scholars from both law and philosophy, offer striking and exploratory answers to this neglected question.
+These new essays, by leading scholars of both law and philosophy, offer striking and exploratory answers to this neglected question.
 The collection takes a holistic approach, inquiring as to the connections and relations between virtue, emotion and imagination.
-In addition to the principal focus on adjudication, essays in the collection also engage with a variety of different legal, political and moral contexts: e.g. criminal law sentencing, the Black Lives Matter movement and professional ethics.
-A number of different areas of the law are addressed, including criminal law, constitutional law and tort law.
-Issues explored include: the benefits and limits of empathy in legal reasoning; the role of attention and perception in judicial reasoning, the identification of judicial virtues (such as compassion and humility) and judicial vices (such as callousness and partiality); the values and dangers of certain imaginative devices (e.g. personification); and the interactive and social dimensions of virtue, emotion and imagination.
+In addition to the principal focus on adjudication, essays in the collection also engage with a variety of different legal, political and moral contexts: eg criminal law sentencing, the Black Lives Matter movement and professional ethics.
+A number of different areas of the law are addressed (eg criminal law, constitutional law and tort law) and the issues explored include: the benefits and limits of empathy in legal reasoning; the role of attention and perception in judicial reasoning;, the identification of judicial virtues (such as compassion and humility) and judicial vices (such as callousness and partiality); the values and dangers of certain imaginative devices (eg personification); and the interactive and social dimensions of virtue, emotion and imagination.